 They are the Name Server records that we use to help manage your DNS.

 7. I am planning on making large scale changes to my account using the API.
 What is the best way to accomplish this task?

 Our Concierge Team is well trained to help you effectively make large scale changes to your account while utilizing our API as efficiently as possible.
 You can reach them by contacting firstname.lastname@example.org.

 8. I am making changes to the Traffic Director Notifiers and getting a permissions error, why is that?

 In order to Add, Edit, or Delete a DSF Notifier, you must have DSFNotifier and DSFUpdate permissions on your Managed DNS account.
 Check the permissions of your account using the instructions on the Manage User Permissions help page.

 9. Is there a request-rate limit?

 Yes.
 Dyn’s Managed DNS API has a set request-rate limit to prevent abuse of the service.
-Rate limiting is set on a per-customer basis and a
+Please see Managed DNS API Rate Limit for more information.

 If you have additional questions, concerns, or would like to inquire about additional request capacity, please contact support (requires log-in).